-To help you steer a steady course through the process, we’ve highlighted some of the common misconceptions that we encounter.
+To help you steer a steady course through the process, we’ve highlighted some of the common TUPE misconceptions that we encounter.
 Alternatively, you can take a look at some TUPE myths.

 1. If an employee spends 50 per cent of their time on a contract, we can choose whether they transfer or not

 It is a common misconception to think that employees will actually split their time 50:50 and that this means TUPE definitely does or does not apply.
 The percentage of their time is only a starting point.
 In reality, you need to look at whether those staff were grouped for the purpose of working for that client or on that contract, or is it just a coincidence that they do some work for the contract that is ending?
 To know if TUPE does apply, the employer must consider exactly what is happening on the ground, regardless of the terms of the initial contract.

 2. The transferee wants to make redundancies on day one and asks the current employer to give the staff notice before they transfer